AnthonyByansi/Real-time-Natural-Disaster-Monitoring-and-Response-System/CONTRIBUTING.md

 ### Data Acquisition Component
 This component is responsible for collecting data from various sources, including sensors, satellite imagery, and social media.
 The data collected is then processed to generate real-time information about the disaster.

+### Data Processing Component
+This component is responsible for processing the data collected by the data acquisition component.
+The data processing component uses various algorithms to generate real-time information about the disaster, including its location, magnitude, and impact.